Koredotcom/docs/docs/gale/playground/generate-output-using-advanced-mode.md

 <img src="../images/json-format-prompt.png" alt="Json Format Prompt" title="Json Format Prompt" style="border: 1px solid gray; zoom:80%;">

 If you want to view all the details of the outputs across all the models you can turn ON the toggle button by clicking the info icon on the **Models** section of the Playground space as shown in the following image.
-If you turn OFF the toggle, then the metrics is not displayed.
+If you turn OFF the toggle button, then the metrics is not displayed.

 <img src="../images/view-all-details-of-models.png" alt="View All Details of Models" title="View All Details of Models" style="border: 1px solid gray; zoom:80%;">

 You can collect feedback on the model's responses to refine its performance.
 Feedback is collected through simple Thumbs Up or Down on responses in the playground.
 Giving feedback is optional and does not hinder generating more responses.
 Thumbs up is for good responses.
 Thumbs down is for incorrect, hypothetical, or disliked responses.
-When you click Thumbs down icon a pop-up is displayed and you can additional feedback if required.
+When you click Thumbs down icon a pop-up is displayed and you can add additional feedback if required.

 !!! note